-Academic institutions in non-Anglophone countries are succumbing to the forces of globalisation by adopting performance measurements based on English-language publications.
-These institutions welcome publications in elite journals as they bring prestige and visibility.
-In fact, English has become the norm for tenure, employment, postdoctoral grants and other forms of funding.
-Socialisation into mainstream disciplinary communities can help researchers from non-Anglophone countries who are usually pressured to publish in indexed journals; however, it is crucial to assist multilingual researchers to avoid knowledge dependency on Anglocentric countries.
-One of the priorities of my research over the years has been to learn more about the struggles encountered by multilingual scholars who are forced to enter and sustain a career in a globalised academia that privileges one language, English, and about how any manifestation of rhetorical difference from Anglophone normative rules can reduce those researchers' opportunities to publish

-I argue that multilingual scholars are the main pillar of global scholarship who, due to their distinctive contributions, can not only enrich mainstream disciplinary knowledge but also provide unique insights.
-The contributions of multilingual scholars combined provide richer knowledge than those of monolingual researchers alone.
-In fact, plurilingalism brings to the fore the power of languages in contemporary society, where cultural values and multilingual traditions are evident,
+Academic institutions in non-Anglophone countries are succumbing to the forces of globalisation by adopting Coordinators: Bessie Dendrinos, Monica Barni performance measurements based on English-language The construction of knowledge about language, as developed publications.
+These institutions welcome publications in elite though disciplinary discourses in university linguistics courses/ journals as they bring prestige and visibility.
+In fact, English programmes, affects students' attitudes towards languages has become the norm for tenure, employment, postdoctoral and language use, shapes ideologies towards language/ grants and other forms of funding.
+Socialisation into discourse hybridity or purism, contributes to sustaining or mainstream disciplinary communities can help researchers changing their monolingual or multilingual mindsets, governs from non-Anglophone countries who are usually pressured their understanding of how strict the boundaries between to publish in indexed journals; however, it is crucial to assist languages, language varieties and other semiotic modes are. multilingual researchers to avoid knowledge dependency on Anglocentric countries.
+One of the priorities of my research The purpose of this panel is to examine theories of language over the years has been to learn more about the struggles and paradigms of linguistic studies responding to the exigency encountered by multilingual scholars who are forced to enter for a multilingual turn in education and plurilingual pedagogies and sustain a career in a globalised academia that privileges consistent with social demands for inclusive societies, social one language, English, and about how any manifestation and epistemic justice.
+It also intends to discuss theories and of rhetorical difference from Anglophone normative rules paradigms conducive to multilingual ethoses of communication can reduce those researchers' opportunities to publish in academic contexts, as well as multilingual disciplinary/ internationally. scientific discourse and research.
+In this context, the issues to be raised relate to guestions about the discreteness of languages I argue that multilingual scholars are the main pillar of global or the study of languages as isolated and autonomous scholarship who, due to their distinctive contributions, can meaning systems, about the understanding of languages as not only enrich mainstream disciplinary knowledge but also fixed and stable systems or as inventions of social, cultural and provide unique insights.
+The contributions of multilingual political movements, about the benefit of linguistic analysis scholars combined provide richer knowledge than those of of the phonological, morphological, syntactical, semantic or monolingual researchers alone.
+In fact, plurilingalism brings pragmatic features/patterns of a single language, or research to the fore the power of languages in contemporary society, where cultural values and multilingual traditions are evident, into language crossings and related performative practices and may be positive in the context of global multilingualism.
+Given the pressure to publish in English and the complexity of this process, a joint partnership between local, national and international network activities is recommended so that "scholars can engage locally and transnationally" (Lillis & Curry 2010: 61).
+This would help to secure the accumulation